Commercial Slicers, Dicers and Cutters Buying Guide

 Mandolines have been around for ages and for very good reason.
 They are inexpensive, compact and can be stored away in a drawer when not in use.
 They can slice, julienne and make french fries, potato chips and waffle slices.
 Not bad, eh?
 For small volumes a good mandoline is a very handy kitchen tool.
 Even inexpensive plastic models are surprisingly durable and easy to use.

-Mandolines with a supporting stand: the stand is there for improved stability.
-These tend to be larger, more robust and are usually made of stainless-steel.
+Mandolines with supporting stand is for improved stability.
+These mandolines tend to be larger, more robust and the frame is usually made of stainless steel.
+However some great quality ones can be made of plastic.

 If there’s a category of fruit or vegetable or a particular shape you want them cut into there’s probably a machine to help you do so.